schenkfab/bored-frontend/README.md

 Udacity Capsone Project: Senior Web Development

 ## Installation
-Before you can use this, you need to be running (Bored-Backend)[https://github.com/schenkfab/bored-backend]
+Before you can use this, you need to be running [https://github.com/schenkfab/bored-backend](Bored-Backend)

-Furthermore you need to create a (Google Firebase)[https://console.firebase.google.com/] account and project and get the Cloud Messaging Server key and Sender ID.
+Furthermore you need to create a [https://console.firebase.google.com/](Google Firebase) account and project and get the Cloud Messaging Server key and Sender ID.

 Add the Sender ID from Firebase to the manifest.json file